 Dates Subjects/Tests Time

-English
+Foreign Language Proficiency (English)

-August 21 (Mon.)
+August 20 (Mon.)
 Academic Exam I 9:00 to 11:00

 Academic Exam II - interview From 13:00

-Before submitting application documents, individuals applying for the Specialization in Architecture and Urban Culture must consult with a faculty member who they would like as an academic advisor or an academic advisor who handles respective inquiries.
-If you wish to select an academic advisor marked with () in the faculty members list on P.22-27, be sure to contact them beforehand.
+\Before submitting application documents, individuals applying for Specialization in Architecture and Urban Culture must first consult with a faculty member whom they would like as an academic advisor or a faculty member who handles inquiries.
+If you wish to select an academic advisor marked with (\) in the faculty members list on pp. 24-29, be sure to contact them beforehand.

 - Examinees must enter the testing room at least 20 minutes prior to the start of the exam. - Certificates of Proficiency showing TOEIC, TOEFL and IELTS scores will be collected before the start of Academic Exam I (For applicants who submitted it with application documents, it is necessary.).
-Certificates of foreign language proficiency will be returned at the interviews. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I and Academic Exam II. - Examinees may use language dictionaries for tests other than language proficiency exams.
-However, examinees may not use electronic dictionaries. - Applicants of the Special Admission for International Students can use English to answer the entrance examinations.
+Certificates of foreign language proficiency will be returned at the interviews. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I and Academic Exam II. - International student applicants may use dictionaries.
+However, electronic dictionaries are not allowed. - Dictionaries cannot be used other than by international student applicants. - Applicants of the Special Admission for International Students can use English to answer the entrance examinations.